 Totalizer Rollover: Totalizer rolls over when display exceeds 99,999,999 (9,999,999,999,999 if 13-digit limit enabled).
 Relay status reflects display.

-Total & Grand Total Reset: Via front panel button or external contact closure on digital input
+Total & Grand Total Reset: Via front panel button, external contact closure on digital input, or MeterView XL.

 Total & Grand Total Reset Passwords: Total and grand total passwords may be entered to prevent resetting the total or grand total unless a password is entered.